Page experience is paramount to your long-term success as a Shopify merchant. To provide a great page experience, you must:

 - Gain the expertise to make the most of these opportunities

 - Find the right tools to make your life easier

 - Stay on top of any changes regarding Google’s user and page experience criteria

-In this guide, we’ll tackle these and other relevant questions.
+In this guide, we’ll tackle these and other relevant issues.